85 mm divisional gun D-44

 The 85-mm divisional gun D-44 (85-мм дивизионная пушка Д-44) was a Soviet divisional 85-mm calibre field artillery gun used in the last action of World War II.
 It was designed as the replacement for the 76 mm divisional gun M1942 (ZiS-3).
-The gun is no longer in front-line service with the Russian Ground Forces, although some 200 of the Chinese Type 56 variant are still in service with the Pakistan Army.
+The gun was no longer in front-line service with the Russian Ground Forces, until being pressed back into service in the Russo-Ukrainian War in 2023.
 Wartime service included use by communist forces during the Vietnam War and by Arab forces during their conflicts with Israel.

 Overview

 The design of the D-44 started in 1943 at the design bureau of No.9 factory "Uralmash" and production began in 1944.
 Its GRAU code was 52-P-367.
 The SD-44 was a 1950s variant with an auxiliary propulsion unit and ammunition box for 10 rounds, with 697 issued to the airborne forces (VDV) from 1954.
 The D-44N was a 1960s variant with an APN 3-7 infra-red illumination device for night combat.
 China received D-44s during the Korean War and began manufacturing a copy, the Type 56, in the early 1960s.
 Finally, the Polish Army has equipped some of their D-44 guns with electrical subsystems in the early 1980s and designated them D-44M and D-44MN.